EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation: Experiments and Results

 \subsubsection{Implementation Details}

 We rely on simulation environments to train our policy network.
-We use Stage Mobile Robot Simulator to generate multiple scenarios (see in figure \ref{fig:tain}) with obstacles to train our policy network.
-To aid policy convergence, we perform a multi-stage training of our policy network.
+We use Stage Mobile Robot Simulator \cite{vaughan2008massively} to generate multiple scenarios (see in figure \ref{fig:tain}) with obstacles to train our policy network.
+We perform a multi-stage training of our policy network to aid policy convergence.
 We initially train the network on random scenarios from figure \ref{fig:tain} - (A), without any obstacles.
-The map is divided into $6 \times 6$ grid.
-A random point from two different grids are chosen as source and target locations for training the random policy.
+The map is divided into a $6 \times 6$ grid.
+A random point from two different grids is chosen as the source and target location for training the random policy.
 Once the robot converges with a policy to reach a goal without obstacles, we further train on random samples with obstacles.
 Sample maps are shown in figure \ref{fig:tain} - (B to E).
-Finally, we train the robot with human proxemic constraints.
-Since modeling human gait trajectories in simulation environments is extremely complex, we randomly sample human emotions and trajectories for training our policy network.
-We use RMSProp \cite{hinton2012neural} for training our policy network with learning rate $0.00004$ and $\epsilon = 0.00005$.
+Furthermore, we place a random number of pedestrians, ranging anywhere from 5 to 50, with emotions and trajectories from the datasets by Randhavane et al.~\cite{Ewalk}, and Bhattacharya et al.~\cite{bhattacharya2020step} for training our policy network.
+Thus, we train the robot to navigate with pedestrian proxemic constraints using RMSProp \cite{hinton2012neural} with a learning rate of $0.00004$ and $\epsilon = 0.00005$.